Skip to main content

 A while loop is annotated by the @unroll(k, terminator) annotation where k is a number literal and terminator is an expression of type EUReal.

-• commonly 1 for the one-bounded wlp semantics,
+• 1 for the one-bounded wlp semantics,

 • or \infty for the unbounded expectation-based semantics.

-• commonly 0 for expectation-based semantics (wp, ert).
+• 0 for expectation-based semantics (wp, ert).

-In the simple example below, we show a lower bound of 0.75 on the probability value of termination in at most 3 iterations of the loop.
-We want to encode a loop with least fixed-point semantics, so we use 0 as our terminator.
+Loop unrolling can be used to prove specifications of loops.
+We modified the above example to show a lower bound of 0.75 on the probability value of termination in at most 3 unrollings of the loop.

 @wp proc geo1_unroll() -> (c: UInt)